AkiRusProd/akirusprod/README.md

-Welcome to my GitHub profile!
-I'm passionate about ML.
-Here you'll find a collection of my projects, contributions, and explorations in the world of Machine Learning.
+Welcome to my GitHub profile.
 <!--
 #### 🌱 Tech Stack
 <details> <summary>I work with a range of technologies and tools, including:</summary>